GelVPN/GelVPN-App/README.md

 # GelVPN
-GelVPN is a chrome extension that has FREE VPN and it requires NO ACCOUNT!
+GelVPN is a browser extension that has FREE VPN and it requires NO ACCOUNT!
 GelVPN has 75+ encrypted locations so you will never be exposed to the outside world.
 #
 #### Features:
 ###### - 🔢 Simple to use